Caesarean section: Technique

 Antibiotic prophylaxis is used before an incision.
 The uterus is incised, and this incision is extended with blunt pressure along a cephalad-caudad axis.
 The infant is delivered, and the placenta is then removed.
 The surgeon then decides about uterine exteriorization.
 Single-layer uterine closure is used when the mother does not want a future pregnancy.
 When subcutaneous tissue is 2 cm thick or more, surgical suture is used.
 Discouraged practices include manual cervical dilation, any subcutaneous drain, or supplemental oxygen therapy with intent to prevent infection.

 Caesarean section can be performed with single or double layer suturing of the uterine incision.
 Single layer closure compared with double layer closure has been observed to result in reduced blood loss during the surgery.
-It is uncertain whether this is the direct effect of the suturing technique or if other factors such as the type and site of abdominal incision contribute to reduced blood loss.
+It is uncertain whether this is the direct effect of the suturing technique or if other factors, such as the type and site of abdominal incision, contribute to reduced blood loss.
 Standard procedure includes the closure of the peritoneum.
-Research questions whether this is needed, with some studies indicating peritoneal closure is associated with longer operative time and hospital stay.
-The Misgav Ladach method is a surgery technical that may have fewer secondary complications and faster healing, due to the insertion into the muscle.
+Research questions whether this is needed, with some studies indicating that peritoneal closure is associated with longer operative time and hospital stay.
+The Misgav Ladach method is a surgical technique that may have fewer secondary complications and faster healing, due to the insertion into the muscle.